dotnet/runtime/docs/design/specs/Memory-model.md

 .NET runtime does not specify any ordering effects to the instance constructors.

 ## Static constructors
-All side effects of static constructor execution will become observable not later than effects of accessing any member of the type.
+All side-effects of static constructor execution will become observable no later than effects of accessing any member of the type.
 Other member methods of the type, when invoked, will observe complete results of the type's static constructor execution.

 ## Hardware considerations
 Currently supported implementations of .NET runtime and system libraries make a few expectations about the hardware memory model.
 These conditions are present on all supported platforms and transparently passed to the user of the runtime.
 The future supported platforms will likely support these as well because the large body of preexisting software will make it burdensome to break common assumptions.

 * Naturally aligned reads and writes with sizes up to the platform pointer size are atomic.
 That applies even for locations targeted by overlapping aligned reads and writes of different sizes.
-**Example:** a read of a 4-byte aligned int32 variable will yield a value that existed prior some write or after some write.
+**Example:** a read of a 4-byte aligned int32 variable will yield a value that existed prior to some write or after some write.
 It will never be a mix of before/after bytes.

 *	The memory is cache-coherent and writes to a single location will be seen by all cores in the same order (multicopy atomic).
-**Example:** when the same location is updated with values in ascending order (like 1,2,3,4,...), no observer will see a descending sequence.
+**Example:** when the same location is updated with values in ascending order (for example, 1,2,3,4,...), no observer will see a descending sequence.

 *	It may be possible for a thread to see its own writes before they appear to other cores (store buffer forwarding), as long as the single-thread consistency is not violated.

-*	The memory managed by the runtime is ordinary memory (not device register file or the like) and the only sideeffects of memory operations are storing and reading of values.
+*	The memory managed by the runtime is ordinary memory (not device register file or the like) and the only side-effects of memory operations are storing and reading of values.

 *	It is possible to implement release consistency memory model.
-Either the platform defaults to release consistency or stronger (i.e. x64 is TSO, which is stronger), or provides means to implement release consistency via fencing operations.
+Either the platform defaults to release consistency or stronger (that is, x64 is TSO, which is stronger), or provides means to implement release consistency via fencing operations.

 *	It is possible to guarantee ordering of data-dependent reads.
 Either the platform honors data dependedncy by default (all currently supported platforms), or provides means to order data-dependent reads via fencing operations.